01-edu/public/subjects/ascii/README.md

 ### Instructions

 Write a function that receives a string and returns a slice with the ASCII values of its characters.
+If the string is empty it should return an empty slice.

 ### Expected function